 Culvert Restoration Program

 The Bad River watershed is the largest basin on the south shore of Lake Superior.
 Fish passage and sedimentation at road stream crossings have been identified as major concerns in the watershed.
-To address this concern, the Superior Rivers Watershed Association initiated the Culvert Restoration Program to conduct a watershed wide, quantitative road-stream crossing inventory and identify specific sites that are priorities for remediation.
+To address this concern, the Bad River Watershed Association (BRWA) initiated the Culvert Restoration Program in 2004 to conduct a watershed wide, quantitative road-stream crossing inventory and identify specific sites that are priorities for remediation.
 Now SRWA continues this project.

 When roads were first built in the region, we focused on getting cars and trucks across the stream.
 We didn’t consider the potential negative effects that crossings can have on our streams and fish.
 With over 1,000 road stream crossings in the region, the effects of these crossings on our streams and fish can be significant.